 Bastard Cookbook questions the meaning of authenticity

-Bastard Cookbook by Antto Melasniemi and Rirkrit Tiravanija, commissioned by FCINY and published by FCINY and Garrett Publications will be released on June 1, 2019 in New York.
+Bastard Cookbook by Antto Melasniemi and Rirkrit Tiravanija, commissioned by FCINY and published by FCINY and Garrett Publications, is part cookbook and part culinary misadventure.

 Originating from a shared appreciation for breaking the rules the Bastard Cookbook is a collection of texts, photo essays, and culinary scenarios – questioning the meaning of authenticity.
 Tiravanija and Melasniemi offer what one could refer to as an “adulterated” fare to its purist counterpart.
 This collaborative exploration into the realms of food and cosmopolitanism proposes that perhaps, the key to appreciating the idiosyncrasies of an unfamiliar culture, is through the hybridized form.